 we try in our quest for perfect health, beauty, and the fountain of youth?
 Well, just imagine a time when doctors prescribed morphine for crying infants.
 When liquefied gold was touted as immortality in a glass.
 And when strychnine—yes, that strychnine, the one used in rat poison—was dosed like Viagra.

 (Workman Publishing Company, 2017) recounts the lively, at times unbelievable, history of medical misfires and malpractices.
 Ranging from the merely weird to the outright dangerous, here are dozens of outlandish, morbidly hilarious “treatments”—conceived by doctors and scientists, by spiritualists and snake oil salesmen (yes, they literally tried to sell snake oil)—that were predicated on a range of cluelessness, trial and error, and straight-up scams.
 With vintage illustrations, photographs, and advertisements throughout, Lydia Kang

-Jeremy Corr is a Sales Consultant for MediRevv, a healthcare revenue cycle management firm that helps provider organizations grow revenue and create positive patient experiences.
-A University of Iowa history alumni, Jeremy is curious and passionate about all things healthcare, which means he’s always up for a good discussion!
+Jeremy Corr is the co-host of the hit Fixing Healthcare podcast along with industry thought leader Dr. Robert Pearl.
+A University of Iowa history alumnus, Jeremy is curious and passionate about all things healthcare, which means he’s always up for a good discussion!
 Reach him at firstname.lastname@example.org.